nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 .. image:: ../images/contact_thunderbird-Symbol_Gear.jpg

-in the -bottom left- of the Contacts View (same symbol as found in the -top right- in the Calendar view).
+in the bottom left of the Contacts View (same symbol as found in the top right in the Calendar view).
 Then look for a little impeller symbol

 .. image:: ../images/contact_thunderbird-Symbol_Impeller.jpg